| Subscribe via RSS

-The Magical Formula of PERT
+The Magical PERT Formula

-We saw the formulas for PERT estimate, variance and standard deviation of an activity duration in study guides, and accepted them like Newton’s three laws of motion.
+PERT Formula, Beta Distribution, Mean, Standard Deviation, and Variance PERT Formula (Part 4): We saw the formulas for PERT estimate, variance and standard deviation of an activity duration in study guides, and accepted them like Newton’s three laws of motion.
 Did we try to figure out how those formulas were derived?
 Do we know the underlying assumptions?
 Is there a magic in these formulas that allows them to predict the outcome of something as unique as a project?
 Can these formulas predict the project outcomes accurately?
 Are these formulas actually being applied in the real world?
 We’ll find some answers in this article and remaining in the upcoming ones.
 But please be forewarned - if you are math-averse, this stuff may divide your head by zero!

 In Say Hello to PERT, we learned that PERT estimate is a weighted average (mean) of the 3-point estimates.
 In order to get the mean of the 3-point estimates, PERT makes several assumptions and approximations.